Integrating Microsoft Sentinel

 Step 1: Configuring Microsoft Sentinel

-You can configure the Microsoft Sentinel integration in one of two ways:
+You can configure the Microsoft Sentinel integration in one of three ways:

 -